yianlo/React_Minesweeper/README.md

 # React Minesweeper

-Classic Minesweeeper game built with React and Javascript.
+Classic Minesweeeper game built with React.js and Javascript.

 ## Usage
 * Clone this repository